DanOMearaWD/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge
- # Weather API
+# SQLAlchemy Challenge: Weather API

 ## Description

 The Weather API is a Flask application that provides access to weather data from a SQLite database.
 It allows users to retrieve precipitation and temperature observations from various weather stations in Hawaii.
 This API offers endpoints for accessing recent weather data, including temperature observations for the most active stations over the past year.

 ## API Endpoints

 - **`/api/v1.0/precipitation`**: Returns precipitation data for the last 12 months.
 - **`/api/v1.0/stations`**: Returns a list of weather stations.
 - **`/api/v1.0/tobs`**: Returns temperature observations for the most active station over the last 12 months.